-- 7.1.
-The Processor shall support the Controller within the scope of its possibilities in meeting the requests and claims of affected persons in accordance with Chapter III of the GDPR. - 7.2.
-The Consent Management Platform (CMP) provided by the Processor serves as an automated system to obtain consent from the Controller's users (end-user) and to document the measures required for data processing based on the Client's legitimate interests.
-Within the CMP, the end-user can accordingly exercise the right to withdraw consent as well as to object to processing based on legal basis of the Controller's choice.
+7.1.
+The Processor shall support the Controller within the scope of its possibilities in meeting the requests and claims of affected persons in accordance with Chapter III of the GDPR.

+7.2.
+The Consent Management Platform (CMP) provided by the Processor serves as an automated system to obtain consent from the Controller's users (end-user) and to implement and document the measures required for data processing based on the Client's legitimate interests.
+Within the CMP, the end-user can accordingly exercise the right to withdraw consent as well as to object to processing based on legitimate interests via corresponding settings in the end-user dialogue.
 With regard to other data subject rights, the exercise of which is not enabled via the functionality of CMP, the Processor shall only provide information on the data processed on behalf of the Controller, correct or delete such data or restrict the data processing accordingly upon instruction of the Controller.
 Insofar as a data subject should contact the Processor directly for the purpose of information, correction, or deletion of his/her data as well as with regard to the restriction of data processing, the Processor shall forward this request to the Controller without undue delay.